Skip to main content

 The cosmopolitan Brussels Winter Markets are just as grand as you’d expect, spread out across the city’s famous spots like the Grand-Place, Bourse, Place Sainte-Catherine and Marché aux Poissons with everything from frosty skating rinks and gigantic Christmas trees to charming wooden vendor stalls.

+This year, the City of Brussels is celebrating the 25th edition of Winter Wonders, a free festival that adds even more festive magic to the scene.
 One of the biggest highlights is over at the Grand-Place, aka the Grote Markt, where they host the epic 360-Degree Sound & Light Show that is newly designed every year.
-But, what you absolutely can’t miss are the Belgian treats that are waiting to be devoured like toasty yet fluffy Belgian waffles with melted sugar alongside piping mulled wine, Belgian beers and chocolates.
+But what you absolutely can’t miss are the Belgian treats that are waiting to be devoured like toasty yet fluffy Belgian waffles with melted sugar alongside piping mulled wine, Belgian beers and chocolates.

 Basel, Switzerland